auphofBSF/A-Covid19-analysis-Northland-New-Zealand/docs/_sources/intro.md

-# Welcome to Northland Covid 19 Vaccination progress Monitor
+# Intro

-This small data analysis study aims to visualize the data on the progress of Northland vaccinations against Covid19
+This small data analysis study aims to visualize the data on Covid-19 in Northland. the following parts explore vaccination, outbreaks and modelling of Covid-19 in Northland

 :::{note}
-This is not an official analysis but an analysis based on MOH data publicly available
+This is not an official analysis but an analysis based on data publicly available such as NZ Ministry of Health
 :::